Welcome to The Gentleman Stationer 2017 Holiday Gift Guide!

 As much as we’d all like to think otherwise, not everyone is interested in using fountain pens.
 Honestly, even among those who are stationery-obsessed, most are perfectly happy with the ballpoints/rollerballs/pencils they’ve been using all their life.
 Play it safe and roll with it.
 There are plenty of nice gift options out there.
 Here are a few of my favorites.

 - Retro 51 Tornado.
-I gave my father a Tornado Stealth a couple years ago and he still uses it daily.
+I gave my father a Tornado Stealth a years ago, and he used it daily.
+It came back into my possession after he recently passed away, and the pen still works perfectly.
 The Retro 51 Tornado is a reasonably priced liquid-ink rollerball with a killer refill, and it’s all most people would ever need.
 If you’d like to gift a spare refill or two with the pen, here’s the link.

 - Lamy 2000 Ballpoint.
 My number one recommendation for when you want to get someone a very nice pen without breaking the bank.
 The Lamy 2000 ballpoint sports the same classic, Bauhaus-inspired design as the fountain pen, with a classic "click" mechanism.